lancewood1/cloud-native-course-errata/README.md

              uri: file:///C:\tmp\app-config

 ```
-- Please note that the quote server mentioned in the JPMC document is not working
+- Please note that the quote server mentioned in the lab document is not working
 ```yml
    quoteServiceURL: http://quote-service-dev.apps.dev.na-1.<company>.net/quote